MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Instruction

 To this end, we thoroughly explore how to make pre-trained ViTs boost the MVS performance.
 As shown in Fig.~\ref{fig:teaser}(e)(f), features from pre-trained ViT are complementary to those from FPN, and facilitate better modeling reflection and texture-less regions in MVS.
 Formally, we propose using the pre-trained ViTs to enhance FPN for feature extraction in MVS, and further formulate a novel MVS Transformer (MVSFormer).
-Specifically, by considering two typical ViT backbones -- plain-ViT~\cite{dosovitskiy2020image,caron2021emerging,he2021masked} and hierarchical-ViT~\cite{wang2021pyramid,liu2021swin,chu2021twins}, we implement MVSFormer-P and MVSFormer-H as in Fig.~\ref{fig:overview}(A).
-To reduce the computation cost for MVSFormer-P, we take the freezed \textit{off-the-shelf} ViT backbone pre-trained by the no label self-supervised method -- DINO~\cite{caron2021emerging} with the good clustering property.
-We employ the hierarchical ViT Twins~\cite{chu2021twins} as the backbone of MVSFormer-H\footnote{ {Intuitively Twins can also be pre-trained by DINO.
-However, it is non-trivial to implement and train it, due to technical difficulty and expensive running costs on ImageNet (taking 1 months on 2 V100 GPUs).
-Thus Twins pre-trained by DINO is beyond the scope of this paper.}}.
-Benefited by the pyramid architecture and the efficient attention mechanism, MVSFormer-H can be trained in high-resolution and typically achieve better results compared with MVSFormer-P.
+Specifically, we employ the hierarchical ViT Twins~\citep{chu2021twins} as the backbone of MVSFormer.
+Benefited by the pyramid architecture and the efficient attention mechanism, MVSFormer can be trained in high-resolution and typically achieve better results compared with FPNs.
+Moreover, we also extend the alternative MVSFormer to plain-ViT with vanilla attention~\citep{dosovitskiy2020image,caron2021emerging,he2021masked}, called MVSFormer-P. Compared with using efficient and hierarchical ViTs, we freeze the \textit{off-the-shelf} ViT backbone pre-trained by the self-distillation method -- DINO~\citep{caron2021emerging} in MVSFormer-P\footnote{ {Intuitively Twins can also be pre-trained by the self-supervised task as DINO.
+However, it is non-trivial to implement and train it, due to technical difficulty and expensive running costs on ImageNet (taking 1 month on 2 V100 GPUs).
+Thus the self-supervised Twins is beyond the scope of this paper.}} during the training to reduce the computation as in Fig.~\ref{fig:overview}(A).
+Note that the MVSFormer-P still enjoys superior performance compared with other state-of-the-art MVS methods.

 Further, we present an efficient multi-scale strategy to train MVSFormer, as it is non-trivial to directly train ViTs for MVS.
-In MVS tasks, the models should be tested on various high-resolution images~\cite{aanaes2016large,Knapitsch2017}, while they have to be trained on low-resolution to save the training computations.
-It is thus not amenable to directly extending pre-trained ViTs to MVS tasks.
+In MVS tasks, the models should be tested on various high-resolution images~\citep{aanaes2016large,Knapitsch2017}, while they have to be trained on low-resolution to save the training computations.
+It is thus not amenable to directly extending pre-trained ViTs without scale invariance to MVS tasks.
+Our empirical experiments in Sec.~\ref{sec:quantitative} show that the proposed multi-scale strategy is sufficient to generalize MVSFormer to test images with much higher resolutions (1536 or 1920) compared with the largest one during the training (1280).